Dudley Benjafield

-Joseph Dudley "Benjy" Benjafield, MD (6 August 1887- 20 January 1957) was a British medical doctor and racing driver.
+Joseph Dudley "Benjy" Benjafield, MD (6 August 1887 – 20 January 1957) was a British medical doctor and racing driver.

 Career

-Benjafield was in born in Edmonton, London, UK.
+Benjafield was born in Edmonton, London, UK.
 He attended the University of London and received his MD from University College Hospital in 1912.
-Specializing in bacteriology, he served in Egypt during World War I and later used his expertise combating the great flu epidemic of 1918-1919.
+Specializing in bacteriology, he served in Egypt during World War I and later used his expertise combating the great flu epidemic of 1918–1919.